zbedo/single_cell_portal_core/README.md

 #### [TCell Web Application Firewall](https://tcell.io)

 The Single Cell Portal employs the TCell web application firewall as part of its security configuration.
-This is not required the portal to function (this feature is opt-in and only functions when certain parameters are set at runtime).
+This is not required for the portal to function (this feature is opt-in and only functions when certain parameters are set at runtime).
 Developers deploying their own instance will need to register for an account with TCell, and then set the <code>TCELL_AGENT_APP_ID</code> and <code>TCELL_AGENT_API_KEY</code> environment variables when deploying your instance (see [Running the Container](#running-the-container) and
 [DOCKER RUN COMMAND ENVIRONMENT VARIABLES](#docker-run-command-environment-variables) for more detail).